vippsas/vipps-epayment-api/README.md

 ## User flows

-The ePayment API supports several different user flows and can be used for any type of payment situation:
+The ePayment API supports several user flows and can be used for any type of payment situation:

 * Payments online (remote sales)
-* Paymens in physical situations (when the customer is present)
+* Payments in physical situations (when the customer is present)
 * Payments initiated on the customer's phone, or on a different device (including the merchant's device)
 * Payments using QR codes
 * etc